 Thuja plicata, is an evergreen coniferous member of the Cupressaceae family.
 It can reach heights between 3 to 7 meters, and is the largest tree in the Cypress family.
 Its lifespan is exceptional since the oldest trees can reach 800 years.
 It features horizontal branching with sprays of scale-like dark green aromatic foliage, its bark is reddish-brown with small, upright, light brown seed cones.

-Designated as the Tree of Life due to its exceptional longevity, the Red Cedar is considered one of the oldest trees existing on the American continent.
-It also takes its name Tree of Life because the First Nations used it as an inexhaustible source of topical care.
-Moreover, its red wood, light and soft and practically rotproof was used by the Native Peoples to build their homes, their canoes and carve totems.
+Designated as the Tree of Life due to its exceptional longevity, the Red Cedar is considered one of the oldest trees existing on the North American continent.
+It also takes its name as the Tree of Life because the Indigenous Peoples used it as an inexhaustible source of topical care.
+Moreover, its red wood; light, soft and practically rot-proof, was used by the Indigenous People to build their homes and canoes, and to carve totems.

 Applications include fine fragrance et cosmetics.